Nasir al-Din al-Tusi: Biography

 In Mosul, al-Tusi studied mathematics and astronomy with Kamal al-Din ibn Yunus (d.
 AH 639 / AD 1242), a pupil of Sharaf al-Dīn al-Ṭūsī.
 Later on he corresponded with Sadr al-Din al-Qunawi, the son-in-law of Ibn Arabi, and it seems that mysticism, as propagated by Sufi masters of his time, was not appealing to him.
 Once the occasion was suitable, he composed his own manual of philosophical Sufism in the form of a small booklet entitled Awsaf al-Ashraf, or "The Attributes of the Illustrious".

-As the armies of Genghis Khan swept his homeland, he was employed by the Nizari Ismaili state and, while moving from stronghold to stronghold, made his most important contributions in science, first in those of the Quhistan region under Muhtasham Nasir al-Din Abd al-Rahim ibn Abi Mansur (where he wrote the Nasirean Ethics).
+As the armies of Genghis Khan swept his homeland, he was employed by the Nizari Ismaili state and, while moving from stronghold to stronghold, made his most important contributions in science, first in those of the Quhistan region under muhtasham Nasir al-Din Abu al-Fath Abd al-Rahim ibn Abi Mansur (where he wrote the Nasirean Ethics in 1235).
 He was later sent to the major castles of Alamut and Maymun-Diz to continue his career under Nizari Imam Ala al-Din Muhammad.
-He was captured after the fall of Maymun-Diz to the Mongol forces under Hulagu Khan.
+He was captured after the capitulation of Maymun-Diz to the Mongol forces under Hulegu Khan, a grandson of Genghis Khan.

-Nasir al-Din Tusi’s autobiography, The Voyage (Sayr wa-Suluk) explains that a literary devastation such as the devastation of the Alamūt libraries in 1256 would not waver the spirit of the Nizari Ismaili community because they give more importance to the “living book” (the Imam of the Time) rather than the “written word”.
+Nasir al-Din Tusi’s autobiography, The Voyage (Sayr wa-Suluk) explains that a literary devastation such as the devastation of the Alamut libraries in 1256 would not waver the spirit of the Nizari Ismaili community because they give more importance to the “living book” (the Imam of the Time) rather than the “written word”.
 Their hearts are attached to the Commander of the Believers (amir al-mu'minin), not just the “command” itself.
 There is always a present living Imam in world, and following him, a believer will never go astray.

 Role during the Mongol invasion of Baghdad

-In 1256 al-Tusi was in the castle of Alamut when it was attacked by the forces of the Mongol leader Hulegu, a grandson of Genghis Khan.
+In 1256, al-Tusi was in the castle of Alamut when it was attacked by the forces of the Mongol leader Hulegu.
 Some sources claim that al-Tusi betrayed the defences of Alamut to the invading Mongols.
 After his forces destroyed Alamut, Hulegu, who was himself interested in the natural sciences, treated al-Tusi with great respect, appointing him as scientific adviser and a permanent member of his inner council.
 To great controversy, it is widely assumed Tusi was with the Mongol forces under Hulegu when they attacked and massacred the inhabitants of Baghdad in 1258 and he played an essential role in ending of the Abbasid empire.

-Soon after, he was given the full authority of administering the finances of religious foundations, and visited many of the Shi'a shrines once the siege of Baghdad was over.
-Being in a position of power, Tusi was able to bolster the Twelver Shi'a cause throughout Persia and Iraq.
+After the siege of Baghdad, he was entrusted with the administration of religious endowments and traveled extensively to both Sunni and Shiʿi institutions.
+In this capacity, he is credited with helping preserve religious foundations, libraries, and scholarly institutions during the period of Mongol rule.
+Through his scholarly and administrative influence, al-Tusi helped strengthen Twelver Shiʿi intellectual life and institutional presence in Persia and Iraq, without formally transforming the sectarian order of the state.